How do you get siblings to be nice to each other? Latino families have an answer

 So helping your little sister or brother isn't this burden or obligation.
 Rather it's a part of your life that makes you feel good.

-And this relational wealth, Rojas as found, has massive repercussions for Latino communities across North and South America.
+And this relational wealth, Rojas has found, has massive repercussions for Latino communities across North and South America.

 For the past decade, Rojas has been trying to figure out why people in Latin America countries score so high on surveys about happiness and life satisfaction.
 "If you go to the World Values Survey, which has like 170 countries, you will find that Latin American countries, on average, are the happiest ones in the world," he says.